Your #1 source for hair loss information and clinically proven treatments

 So what exactly causes Male Pattern Hair Loss?
 It is widely believed that Male Pattern Hair Loss is caused by substances that naturally occur in your body that circulate throughout your body.
 The name of the substance that causes the hair follicle to shrink and lie dormant is called dihydrotestosterone or DHT.
 This substance is made by testosterone being converted, via an enzyme called 5a-reductase, into DHT.

 There are hundreds of treatments for hair loss.
 This website has researched numerous treatments and the ones listed here I consider to be the best of the best.
-You can ready about my experience with each product at the bottom of each product page.
-All of the listed treatments have undergone clinical trials to help prove that they do what the maker says they should do.
-There are three products that are backed by FDA clinical trials, they are Propecia (Finasteride), Minoxidil, and HairMax Laser Comb.
+You can read about my experience with each product at the bottom of each product page.
+All of the listed treatments have undergone clinical trials to help prove that they do what the maker says they should do and they pass my 10 Question Criteria.
+There are three products that are backed by FDA clinical trials, they are Finasteride 1mg pills, Minoxidil, and HairMax Laser Comb.
 However, all of the products I test and recommend are well-researched products.